jonatasdemello/TodoMvc/README.md

 Some ideas to implement next:

 - List manager => create multiple lists
-- replace MVC views by soem FE framework (React?
+- replace MVC views by some FE framework (React?
 Angular?)

 ## Build and Run